Who Is Leading This Walk?

 Photo by Chion Wolf

 My name is Abby Anderson.
-Through The Justice Walk, I focus on supporting leaders and organizations committed to implementing equity and belonging practices into their work and lives.
-The Justice Walk grew out of my desire to provide a resource I needed during the early years of my own journey to understand and infuse equity into my leadership.
+I support folks who want to embed equity and belonging principles into the fabric of their organization and leadership.
+The Justice Walk grew out of my desire to provide a resource I wish I’d had early in my own journey to see and undermine racism and other oppressions.